acheckas/GCDCourseProject/README.md

 ### Output

-The output that's generated is a summary of the mean of the original UCI HAR Dataset's collected means and standard deviations for each measurement provided, grouped by subject and by activity.
-The data is a tidy summarization of the original data.
+The output that's generated is a summary of the mean of the original UCI HAR Dataset's collected means and standard deviations for each measurement provided, grouped by subject and by activity.The data is a tidy summarization of the original data.
 In that it is clearly labeled, has one measurement in each column, and has one observation of that set of variables in each row which ,in this case, is a mean for each observation for each activity for each subject, and there is only one table and thus